In 1970, Richard Adams, Charles Gray, Gordon Harris and Richard Robinson join their practices to become Gray, Adams, Harris & Robinson P.A.

-In October 2007, the firm continued its strategic expansion across Florida, with the opening of its Miami office.
+In October 2007, the firm continues its strategic expansion across Florida, with the opening of its Miami office.

 In January 2013, GrayRobinson opens its Gainesville office, strengthening the firm's Central Florida presence.

-In April 2013, the firm strengthened its position in South Florida by announcing its formal partnership with Siemon & Larsen.
-The firms officially opened the doors to a new GrayRobinson office in Boca Raton.
+In April 2013, the firm strengthens its position in South Florida by announcing its formal partnership with Siemon & Larsen.
+The firm officially opens the doors to a new GrayRobinson office in Boca Raton.

-In November 2013, GrayRobinson announced its acquisition of Hirschhorn & Bieber, P.A., a Miami-based criminal and civil white collar defense law firm.
-Hirschhorn & Bieber formed on January 1, 2000 and represents clients in criminal and civil white collar defense litigation.
+In November 2013, GrayRobinson announces its acquisition of Hirschhorn & Bieber, P.A., a Miami-based criminal and civil white collar defense law firm.
+Hirschhorn & Bieber formed on January 1, 2000, and represents clients in criminal and civil white collar defense litigation.

 In September 2015 the firm expands across South Florida with the opening of its Fort Myers office.

-In May 2016, Dean Cannon's lobbying firm Capitol Insight joined GrayRobinson's Tallahassee office.
+In May 2016, Dean Cannon's lobbying firm Capitol Insight joins GrayRobinson's Tallahassee office.